pal03377/master-thesis/thesis.typ

 // - The `athena` library is maintained within the Athena repository.
 It is currently not a separate package on PyPI because it is not meant to be used by anyone else than the Athena developers.
 // - The `athena` library provides Python decorators to annotate functions that will be called by the assessment module manager.
 The decorators take care of the communication logic and the researcher only has to implement the actual assessment module logic.
 // - It also provides helper functions to store and load data from the Athena database, and to download programming submissions from Artemis.
+We created a Python package called `athena` to simplify the development of assessment modules for Athena.
+We maintain the package within the Athena repository and do not distribute it through platforms like PyPI, since its utility is exclusive to Athena's ecosystem.

+The package addresses the need for standardized communication between the Assessment Module Manager and the individual assessment modules.
+By doing so, it reduces code duplication and allows for easy modifications in future communication logic.

+Developers benefit from the package's use of Python decorators#footnote[When decorating a function, Python technically wraps it by passing it to another function, the _decorator_, and replacing it with the return value of the decorator, the _wrapper_.], which annotate functions that will interact with the Assessment Module Manager.
+These decorators handle the underlying communication logic, enabling developers to focus on the actual assessment module logic.
+Additionally, the package offers utility functions to facilitate data storage in Athena's database and to download programming submissions from Artemis.

 == Adding a New Assessment Module
 // How to add a new assessment module?
 // - Creating a new assessment module easily is important for our NFR of extensibility~@nfrNewModuleDevelopment.
-// - We provide a module called `module_programming_example` as a template for new assessment modules.
+// - We provide a module called `module_example` as a template for new assessment modules.
 It contains all the boilerplate code that is needed to communicate with the Assessment Module Manager, using the `athena` library.
 // - We added more detailed and technical instructions on how to add a new assessment module to the Athena documentation#footnote[https://ls1intum.github.io/Athena/module/create, last visited September 9th, 2023].

-// For writing, see documentation entry
+Ensuring extensibility is an important NFR in Athena (#nfrlink(<nfrNewModuleDevelopment>)), as indicated by our focus on ease of new module development.
+In line with this, we have created a sample module named `module_example` that serves as a template for developers looking to add new assessment modules.
+This example module encapsulates all the necessary boilerplate code to interact seamlessly with the Assessment Module Manager via the `athena` package.

+We have elaborated on the specific process in Athena's official documentation#footnote[https://ls1intum.github.io/Athena, last visited September 10th, 2023].
+There, developers can find detailed instructions that outline the steps to add a new assessment module effectively.

 == CoFee Adapter
 // What does it do?
 // - We wanted to keep the existing load balancer by Michel~@atheneLoadBalancer as-is in order not to break existing functionality.
 // - Athena-CoFee by itself is "only" a segmentation and clustering service for text submissions.
 The actual feedback suggestion generation as well as the submission selection were previously done directly in Artemis.
 // - Because of this, we had to keep the existing Athena-CoFee server running and integrate it into the new Athena system, using the adapter pattern.
+The CoFee Adapter is a key part that connects Athena-CoFee's specialized services for text submissions to the broader Athena system.
+We designed this to keep the existing load balancer and Athena-CoFee functions running smoothly without any interruptions.
+The CoFee Adapter operates separately from the Athena-CoFee server, each initiated individually.

 // How does it work?
 // - The Athena-CoFee server is started separately from the CoFee Adapter.
 // - When the CoFee Adapter receives a request, it forwards it to the Athena-CoFee server to process it.
 // - After the submissions are segmented and clustered by the Athena-CoFee server as implemented by Bernius et al.~#cite("cofee", "cofee2"), the CoFee Adapter receives a list of TextBlocks and Clusters from it.
 It stores them in its database.
 This information was previously stored in the Artemis database.
 // - When the CoFee Adapter receives new manual feedback from Artemis, it stores it in its database.
 // - When the CoFee Adapter receives a request for selecting the optimal submission to assess next, it retrieves the TextBlocks and Clusters from its database and generates a submission selection from them.
-It follows the algorithm previously implemented by Bernius et al.~#cite("cofee", "cofee2").
+It follows the algorithm previously implemented by Ziegltrum~@atheneSubmissionSelection.
 We re-implemented the selection code from Java (in Artemis) to Python (in Athena).
 Essentially, it calculates a metric called "information gain" for each submission and returns the submission with the highest information gain.
-Details can be found in the CoFee papers~#cite("cofee", "cofee2").
+Details can be found in~@atheneSubmissionSelection.
 // - When the CoFee Adapter receives a request for feedback suggestions from Artemis, it retrieves the TextBlocks and Clusters from its database and generates feedback suggestions from them.
 It follows the algorithm previously implemented by Bernius et al.~#cite("cofee", "cofee2").
 We re-implemented the generation code from Java (in Artemis) to Python (in Athena).
 Essentially, it takes the TextBlocks in the given submission that are closest to the TextBlocks in the clusters and generates feedback suggestions from them by copying the existing feedback.
 Details can be found in the CoFee papers~#cite("cofee", "cofee2").
 // - We also transferred an additional check in the feedback suggestion generation from Artemis to Athena.
 In Artemis, the feedback suggestions were only generated if there were at least 10 submissions available in English.
 According to an old comment in Artemis, non-English submissions are ignored because otherwise the clusters would be corrupted#footnote[https://github.com/ls1intum/Artemis/pull/6861/files#diff-c991a8c31e27a496b18e6f1541d635f623481d598658bbaf9c190898ef09ec85L151, last visited September 9th, 2023].
 We wanted to keep the functionality of CoFee exactly as-is and therefore implemented this check in Athena as well.
 // - The language detection is (as previously) still performed within Artemis, using the `franc-min` package#footnote[https://www.npmjs.com/package/franc-min, last visited September 9th, 2023].
+When the CoFee Adapter gets a request, it forwards it to the Athena-CoFee server for processing based on algorithms developed by Bernius et al.~#cite("cofee", "cofee2").
+After Athena-CoFee sends back segmented and clustered text submissions, the CoFee Adapter retains the processed data in its own database, a task previously managed by Artemis.

+Manual feedback received from Artemis is stored in this database as well, augmenting the data pool.
+When called upon to select the next optimal submission for assessment, the adapter employs an "information gain" algorithm that is a Python adaptation of the original Java code in Artemis developed by Ziegltrum~@atheneSubmissionSelection.

+The CoFee Adapter uses its database to generate feedback suggestions as well.
+It identifies TextBlocks in a given submission that closely match those in the clusters stored in its database and generates feedback based on this comparison.
+This process adheres to the same methodology developed by Bernius et al.~#cite("cofee", "cofee2"), which we have re-implemented in Python for Athena.

+Moreover, an additional validation step has been transferred from Artemis to Athena: the system verifies the availability of at least 10 English-language submissions before proceeding with the generation of feedback suggestions.
+This check is intended to prevent the potential corruption of clusters due to non-English submissions and is preserved from the original CoFee system.
+Language detection continues to be managed by Artemis using the `franc-min` package.

+In summary, the CoFee Adapter successfully integrates Athena and Athena-CoFee while preserving the unique functionalities of both, thereby making the unified system more robust and extensible.

+// TODO: Class diagram for CoFee adapter?

 // (Maybe the Obsidian page "How Submission Selection by Information Gain worked (also now works) in Athena" is helpful )

 == ThemisML Module
 // ThemisML is an assessment module that uses machine learning to generate feedback suggestions for programming exercises.
 The approach and basic prototype were developed in the iPraktikum course at the Technical University of Munich in the winter semester 2022.
 Currently, only programming exercises in Java are supported.
 However, ThemisML is architected to be easily extensible to other programming languages.
+ThemisML is an assessment module within the Athena ecosystem, initially developed as a prototype during the iPraktikum course at the Technical University of Munich in 2023/2023.
+While currently focused on programming exercises in Java, ThemisML is designed to be extensible to additional programming languages.

 // How does it work?
 // - The Submission Processing is not needed.
 // - The Feedback Processing endpoint directly generates new feedback suggestions for all submissions of an exercise.
 // - The Feedback Suggestions endpoint finds the stored suggestions, applies an additional filter to the list of suggestions and returns them.
 // - The Submission Selection endpoint is currently not supported.
+Compared to other modules that need to process submissions first, ThemisML generates new feedback suggestions whenever new manual feedback is added to the database.
+When queried for feedback suggestions, it consults its database, applies additional filters to pre-existing suggestions, and returns the refined list.
+Currently, ThemisML does not support the submission selection endpoint.
+We will describe the two main endpoints for feedback processing and feedback suggestions in more detail in the following sections.

 // Feedback Processing in Detail: ThemisML performs the following steps to generate new feedback suggestions based on incoming manual feedback:
 // 1.
 ThemisML uses an AST parser to parse the source code of the submission into an abstract syntax tree (AST).
 Concretely, we use the `antlr4` Python package~@antlr4#footnote[https://www.antlr.org, last visited September 9th, 2023] to find the methods in the code that the feedback was given on.
 If feedback was given within a method, we associate it with the whole method.
 // 2.
 For each such method, ThemisML finds the corresponding method in all other submissions on the exercise (skipping a submission if it does not include that method in a file of the same name).
 // 3.
 Using vectorization, ThemisML uses CodeBERT~@codeBERT to compute the similarity scores between the feedback methods and the methods in other submissions.
 These scores are on a scale from 0 to 1.
 After initial evaluations, we added the optimization to automatically give a similarity score of 1 to code comparisons that are identical ignoring whitespace.
 This allows us to save a lot of processing power with CodeBERT.
 // 4.
 ThemisML creates a suggestion for each method in another submission where the similarity score to a given feedback item is above a certain threshold.
 The suggestion has the same text as the given feedback and includes additional information about the similarity score and the method it was generated for.
+=== Feedback Processing
+To generate new feedback suggestions based on incoming manual feedback, ThemisML goes through these steps:
+  1. *Parsing*: Using an Abstract Syntax Tree parser, specifically the `antlr4` Python package#footnote[https://www.antlr.org, last visited September 9th, 2023]~@antlr4, ThemisML parses the source code of the submission to identify methods that received feedback.
+Feedback given within a method is associated with that entire method.
+  2. *Method Matching*: ThemisML identifies the same method across all other submissions for the exercise.
+It skips any submission that lacks the method in a file with the same name.
+  3. *Similarity Scoring*: ThemisML utilizes CodeBERT to compute similarity scores between the methods that received feedback and methods in other submissions.
+The resulting similarity scores range from 0 to 1.
+We vectorize the input of CodeBERT to improve performance.
+Another processing optimization we apply is to assign an automatic score of 1 to identical code comparisons, excluding whitespace differences, and to cache code comparison results in memory.
+  4. *Suggestion Generation*: For each method in other submissions that has a similarity score above a set threshold when compared to a given feedback item, ThemisML generates a suggestion.
+This suggestion retains the original feedback text and adds information about the similarity score and the specific method for which it was created.

+Based on insights from initial evaluations, we chose the threshold in step 4 to be 95%, meaning that only almost identical methods can result in feedback suggestions.
+We decided on a high value to aim for a high precision of the suggestions, accepting that this might lead to a lower number of suggestions.

 // Feedback Suggestion Generation in Detail: ThemisML performs the following steps to find feedback suggestions for a submission:
 // 1.
 ThemisML loads the previously generated feedback suggestions from its database.